 Euromoney is an international business-information group covering asset management, price discovery, data and market intelligence, and banking & finance.
 The group also runs an extensive portfolio of events for the telecoms, financial and commodities market.

 Our supply chains are many and varied.
 We considered each of our business operations and their supply chains and determined the following areas as our key supply chain risks:

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 We are committed to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure modern slavery and human trafficking is not taking place anywhere in our supply chains.

-We have a supply chain review framework to identify suppliers where slavery or trafficking risk may be high and our expectations of how business is conducted are communicated to such suppliers, together with legal undertakings where appropriate.
+We have a supply chain review framework to identify suppliers where slavery or trafficking risk may be high and our expectations of how business is conducted are communicated to such suppliers, together with requests for legal undertakings where appropriate.

-In order to monitor compliance
+In order to monitor compliance:

-All Euromoney divisions have access to the Company’s whistleblowing hotline, managed by an independent third-party, allowing employees and others worldwide to report confidentially any suspected illegal or unethical behaviour.
+All Euromoney divisions have access to the Company’s whistleblowing hotline, managed by an independent third-party, allowing employees and others worldwide to confidentially report any suspected illegal or unethical behaviour.

 We will continue to review and update our compliance approach as our businesses and inherent or perceived supplier risks change over time.

-© 2017 Euromoney Institutional Investor PLC.
+© 2018 Euromoney Institutional Investor PLC.
 All rights reserved.